-Plot the weight (F) versus distance (x).
+- Plot the weight (F) versus distance (x).
 If the data approximates a straight line, fit the data and determine the effective spring constant of the board.
-What is the uncertainty in this value?

-Calculate the work done on the board by the weights using your plot and a second time using the definition of work.

-Estimate the weight of your fist (fully explain how you arrive at this value).
-From these values determine an approximate speed with which you need to strike the board with your fist in order to break the board.
+What is the uncertainty in this value? - Calculate the work done using your plot and using the definition of work. - Estimate the weight of your fist (fully explain how you arrive at this value).
+From these values determine the speed with which you need to strike the board with your fist in order to break it.